 - FDI Inflow:

-Rule of law remains fragile in Algeria due to corruption and an inefficient judicial system that is vulnerable to political interference.
-Lingering political uncertainty and a negative attitude toward foreign investment hamper fuller integration into the world economy, and policies to promote or sustain reforms have been neglected or even reversed.
+Institutional weaknesses continue to undermine prospects for sustained long-term economic development in Algeria.
+Lingering political uncertainty and a negative attitude toward foreign investment hamper fuller integration into the world economy, and policies to promote or sustain reform have been neglected or even reversed.

 President Abdelaziz Bouteflika won a fourth term in April 2014 despite rarely appearing in public after a 2013 stroke.
-Reforms introduced after the Arab Spring protests swept Tunisia and Libya included an end to almost two decades of state-of-emergency restrictions on civil liberties.
+Reforms introduced after Arab Spring protests swept Tunisia and Libya included an end to almost two decades of state-of-emergency restrictions on civil liberties.
 In early 2016, the government passed a series of major constitutional amendments to strengthen Algeria’s governing structure and deepen separation of powers.
 The socialist model adopted after independence from France in 1962 has hindered development, and the state still dominates the economy.
 Formal-sector unemployment and housing shortages are persistently high.
-Algeria has the world’s eighth-largest gas exporter.
+Algeria is the world’s eighth-largest gas exporter.
 Oil and natural gas account for over 90 percent of exports and around 40 percent of GDP.

 Secured interests in property are generally enforceable, but most real property is in government hands, and conflicting title claims can make real estate transactions difficult.
 The judicial system is generally weak, slow, and opaque.
-High levels of corruption plague the business and public sectors, especially the energy sector.
+High levels of corruption plague Algeria’s business and public sectors, especially the energy sector.
 An estimated one-half of all economic transactions in Algeria occur in the informal sector.

 The top income tax rate is 35 percent, and the top corporate tax rate is 23 percent.
 Other major taxes include a value-added tax.
-The overall tax burden equals 12.2 percent of total domestic income.
-Following two years of significant spending, the government has undertaken fiscal consolidation since 2013.
-Public debt equals slightly less than 10 percent of the size of the economy, and government spending amounts to 38 percent of GDP.
+The overall tax burden equals 11.7 percent of total domestic income.
+Government spending has amounted to 40.4 percent of total output (GDP) over the past three years, and budget deficits have averaged 7.7 percent of GDP.
+Public debt is equivalent to 8.7 percent of GDP.

 Despite some enhancement of the business environment, significant bureaucratic impediments to entrepreneurial activity and economic development persist.
 The labor market remains rigid, contributing to high youth unemployment.
-Despite falling global oil prices, the government refused to reduce costly subsidies for basic foods, fuels, electricity, and housing, increasing fiscal pressures and distorting the economy.
+In spite of continuing low global oil prices, the government has struggled to maintain costly but politically popular subsidies for basic foods, fuels, electricity, health care, and housing.